 There’s a few more cascades before I leave the creek behind…

 I had planned to continue further up the creek, but I’ve started a bit late and progress is fairly slow (not helped by constant stops to take photos).
 I decide to exit via the Anembo Reserve track to complete the circuit back to the car.
 With the sun starting to set, I reach the top of the track up from the valley, and continue along the Anembo Reserve Trail.
+Although I didn’t get as far as I intended, the Bibbenluke to Anembo Reserve section of Kierans Creek has been a very enjoyable off-track walk.

 There’s some rocky platforms and nice views over the valley from the Anembo Reserve Trail, which is somethign in between a fire trail and a bushwalking track.